opnsense/update/README.md

 (packages and sets) by plugging into pkg(8)'s native verification mechanisms.

 The utility was first introduced in February 2015.
+In October 2016, major FreeBSD version upgrade support was added.

 opnsense-bootstrap
 ==================